Anyon superconductivity and plateau transitions in doped fractional quantum anomalous Hall insulators

-From Eq.~\ref{eq: flux attachment} and \ref{eq: charge density}, one can see that the $\psi_{2/3},\psi_{1/3}$ have effective self-statistical angle $\theta = 2\pi/3, -\pi/3$ and electric charge $Q = 2/3, 1/3$, respectively.
-Moreover they have mutual statistical angle $\theta = -2\pi/3$.
+which confirms that the system is a $2\pi \sigma_{xy} = \nu_e =2/3$ state before doping.
+From Eq.~\ref{eq: flux attachment} and \ref{eq: charge density}, one can see that the $\psi_{2/3},\psi_{1/3}$ have effective self-statistical angles $2\pi/3, -\pi/3$ and electric charges $2/3, 1/3$, respectively.
+Moreover they have mutual statistical angle $2\pi/3$.
 These features confirm that they describe the corresponding anyons.

-We will consider the states that can arise with light doping and small perpendicular fields.
-Under this setup, the emergent gauge fields $a,b$ have approximate flux density per unit cell $-1/3,-2/3$, which suggests that the anyon bands should be considered in a magnetic unit cell that triples the crystal unit cell.
-Within the magnetic unit cell, all the anyon bands have dispersions with three-fold degeneracy ensured by the magnetic translation symmetry.

-Depending on the details in the microscopic Hamiltonian, the two anyons may have different activation gaps such that the doped charge may enter the system as either $1/3$ or $2/3$ anyons.
-In the following sections, we will discussion these two cases separately.